fcamblor/pokego-raiders/web-app/README.md

 - Storybook for your components' stories
 - No build tool complexity involved : everything is in the `package.json`'s `script` section

+**Warning** : Unfortunately, if you're on Linux, src/pages/_pages.ts file automatic generation will not work due to `node-watch` not handling well recursive watch on linux filesystem.

 ## Compat

 As date of this writing, it works with most ever green browsers :